Proof that I was there

 that nobody, especially an assassin, could look directly inside

-through the windows at the Lords that were inside and then shoot at them.
+through the windows at the Lords and shoot them.

 Earlier, before the advent of firearms arrows would never have